search icon

 Business Liability Insurance Benefits

+What are business liability insurance’s main benefits?
+There are many.
 A small business owner or sole proprietor may lose their business and personal property if forced to defend themselves in an expensive lawsuit.
-One of business liability insurance’s advantages is that it offers protection to this kind of legal entity.
+One of the advantages of business liability insurance is that it offers protection to this kind of legal entity.

-Clients may expect you to carry business liability insurance, meaning they will not enter into a contract with your business until you show proof of coverage.
+Commercial property owners may also require a company to provide a certificate of liability insurance before it can sign a lease.
+Clients may expect an entrepreneur to carry business liability insurance, meaning they will not enter into a contract with their business until they show proof of coverage.

 Other Types of Liability Insurance

-• Professional liability insurance (also called errors and omissions insurance or malpractice insurance) — covers real estate agents, attorneys, medical and dental professionals, insurance agents, etc. when they are sued for making professional mistakes or omissions.
+• Professional liability insurance (also called errors and omissions insurance or malpractice insurance) — covers real estate agents, attorneys, medical and dental professionals, insurance agents, etc., when they are sued for making professional mistakes or omissions.

 • Workers’ compensation insurance (which may include employer’s liability insurance) — covers injuries to workers on the job and lawsuits against employers.